Idea-Pool/js-webinar/README.md

 1. If the pull request is in place, a **review** can be requested for it, by adding the account **szikszail** as a reviewer.

-**Important!** These review pull requests won't be merged to any branch of the original repository.
+**Important!** These review pull requests won't be merged to any branch of the original repository...